 The loan is designed to help people who don't have the upfront cash to pay for improvements.
 Green Deal loans run for decades, and the interest costs can soon mount up.
 If you can pay upfront, you can avoid interest costs and bag the savings yourself.

-You don't have to take Green Deal finance to get cashback.
+You don't have to take Green Deal finance to get Home Improvement Fund cash.
 But you still need a Green Deal Assessment and to do the work through a Green Deal provider, even if you're coughing up for improvements yourself.

 Overall, that's almost certainly likely to work out better for you (especially considering poor savings rates right now).
-But make sure you've done the maths - are you better off going through the Green Deal (with cashback, minus cost of assessment) than you would be doing the measure outside of the Green Deal?
+But make sure you've done the maths - are you better off going through the Green Deal (with funding contribution, if applicable, minus cost of assessment) than you would be doing the measure outside of the Green Deal?

-If you do decide to do the work through a Greeen Deal provider, ensure you're not overpaying.
-You've still a right to haggle with your Green Deal provider, as you would with any other tradespeople.
+If you do decide to do the work through a Greeen Deal provider, make sure you're not overpaying.
+You've still a got right to haggle with your Green Deal provider, as you would with any other tradespeople.

-We've worked up an example of how you could benefit from the cashback while paying upfront, and compared it to getting Green Deal finance.
+We've worked up an example of how you could benefit from Green Deal Home Improvement Funding while paying upfront for cavity wall insulation and a boiler upgrade, and compared it to getting Green Deal finance.

 Don't let the huge numbers put you off unnecessarily